 The G-MS-5 zone district allows gas stations, restaurants, retail, and offices, which could result in significant intensity if the entire property were to redevelop.
-In their narrative, the applicant acknowledges the statement in Blueprint that commercial uses are typically more limited in the High-Medium Residential Future Place, "with some neighborhood-serving mixed use distributed throughout."
-G-MS districts are "intended to ensure new development contributes positively to established residential neighborhoods and character, encourages affordable housing, and improves the transition between commercial development and adjacent residential neighborhoods" (DZC 6.2.5.1.C).
+Though these uses would be consistent with the Blueprint Future Place Type of Community Corridor, the applicant writes in their narrative that they are requesting this zone district "to build affordable housing, on an already deed restricted property for income-restricted housing that will last a minimum of 40 years."
+They also share that "the building will be a shopfront building form, with an office on the first floor for Girl's Inc. and onsite amenity area, and the rest of the building will be residential."
+These plans align with both the vision for the Blueprint Future Place Type as well as the intent of the requested zone district, as G-MS districts are "intended to ensure new development contributes positively to established residential neighborhoods and character, encourages affordable housing, and improves the transition between commercial development and adjacent residential neighborhoods" (DZC 6.2.5.1.C).